BloomTech-Labs/mission-control-fe/documentation/GuideLines.md

 # Code Clarity Best Practices
 * Maintain a set of sample code for best practices.
 * All developers on Mission Control should have prettier installed, and make use of the included ```.prettierrc.json``` standards.
-* All other reformat on save tools should be turned off while working on Mission Control.
+* All other reformat on save tools (such as Beautify) should be turned off while working on Mission Control.
 * The name of Components, variables, state, etcetera should be self-explanatory.
 ### Example
 Make a Component that will render a list of cat breeds.